jasetpen/ADpwdspray.py/README.md

   - Connection issues (red)
 - Safety nets:
   - In case of any account getting locked out the script terminates
+  - In case of DC timeout it retries the script 5 times with 3 minute wait intervals before quitting
   - Optional **bait user spraying** with wrong password to detect lockout thresholds before affecting real users
 - Logs:
   - All CME output to a file